thomas-bell/intro-web-scraping/README.md

-# Learn to Code: Introduction Web Scraping
+#Introduction Web Scraping For Digital Marketing

 Brought to you by Galvanize.
 Learn more about the way we teach at [galvanize.com](http://galvanize.com).

-Get to this repo by typing in URL: **scrape.sage.codes**
+Get to this repo by typing in URL:

-### FAQ:

-- WIFI: `Galvanize Guest` | Password: `beapineapple`
-- Bathrooms: Behind you down the hall to the left
-- Kitchen outside back classroom door with Coffee & Tea!
-- Snacks + water in back of room

 ## What this workshop is